STA601-F21/lab0/README.md

    2) Next change some RStudio preferences.
 Go to Rstudio -> Preferences -> Sweave and make the following two changes:
     * Select "Sweave Rnw files using Knitr"
     * Set "Preview PDF" with "System Viewer"
-   3) Create a new repo to your account by clicking on the Green Use This Template
+   3) Create a new repo to your github account by clicking on the Green Use This Template
-   4) In your github account, click on the code button to copy the url for the repository
+   4) In your github account, click on the code button to clone the repo and copy the url for the repository
-   5) Create a new Project.
+   5) Create a new Project in Rstudio.
 In RStudio, click on New Project in the file menu.
 Select Version Control, then Git.
 Enter the  the  Repository URL field, provide a name for the project, e.g. 'lab0', and select a directory to save your work, e.g. Lab0    We suggest that you make a folder for STA601 to save your work for the course.
   5) On the lower right panel in RStudio, click on the Files tab.
 You should see a listing of the files in your directory.
-Click on `lab1.Rnw` to open it in the RStudio editor and then follow instructions there.
+Click on `lab0.Rnw` to open it in the RStudio editor and then follow instructions there.